 Deportation, Removal and Defense

-If you’re facing removal proceedings, we are prepared to fight for your future
+If you’re and immigrant facing removal proceedings, we’re prepared to fight for your future

 For immigrants in America, there are few things more frightening than the threat of removal.
 If you’re facing removal or deportation, you don’t want to be alone.
 At the Law Office of Perry A. Craft, PLLC, we make sure you never are.
 We stand by your side from beginning to end and answer your questions.
 If you have been detained by Immigration and Customs Enforcement (ICE), you don’t have to be afraid; Attorney Perry A. Craft can help.